Castor Bay: Māori history

-The northern headland of Castor Bay is the site of an old Maori pā, Rahopara, also known as Te Rahopara o Peretū.
-Archaeological studies of the pā indicate that it was used by many generations of Tāmaki Māori peoples, who adapted the pā overtime.
-The name of the pā is associated with Peretū, an ancestor of the Ngāi Tai ki Tāmaki people.
+The northern headland of Castor Bay is the site of an old Māori pā, Rahopara, also known as Te Rahopara o Peretū.
+Archaeological studies have dated an earth oven at the site to between the mid-15th and mid-16th centuries, and generations of Tāmaki Māori adapted the defenses of the pā over time.
+The name of the pā is associated with Peretū, an ancestor of the Ngāi Tai ki Tāmaki people, and the pā was known as a defensive stronghold of Te Kawerau ā Maki.
 Traditional histories recount Te Patukirikiri ancestor Kapetaua sacking the pā in the 17th century, as revenge for being marooned at Te Toka-o-Kapetaua (Bean Rock).
-The archaeological site was almost destroyed in 1965, as the earthworks were planned to be excavated and used as fill for a marina.
-Plans for this were cancelled after lobbying by archaeologists and local residents.
+A second pā known as Wairoa Pā was located further south, at the headland overlooking the mouth of the Wairau Creek.